Sanjay Kaul | COO | X Ceramics Ltd.| Part 2

 Food plays an important part and kids love to have all the Kashmiri delicacies cooked at home.

-Much has changed in Kashmir since early 1990s, when various communities together used to represent the culture of Kashmir.
+Much has changed in Kashmir since the early 1990s when various communities together used to represent the culture of Kashmir.
 What are your feelings about this change?

 Most changes since the 90s cannot be claimed to be progressive in any way.
 In fact, it has been regressive in nature on all fronts.
 The combined strengths of communities have been washed away.
 The history of more than two decades has been written in blood.
 No one has gained anything from it.

-Progress and development is what each human being aspires, but it can never happen in disturbed circumstances.
+Progress and development are what each human being aspires to, but they can never happen in disturbed circumstances.
 Things in life never happen by chance, they happen by the choices, which we make.
-So the choice is ours, whether we would like to go back and revisit history to see the result of choices we made.
-We had love and affection as our foundation and now it rests on distress, anger and hatred.
+So the choice is ours, whether we would like to go back and revisit history to see the result of the choices we made.
+We had love and affection as our foundation and now it rests on distress, anger, and hatred.
 History can never be rewritten but corrections can always be made with a clear mind and good intentions.